1.1 We are committed to safeguarding the privacy of our website visitors; in this policy we explain how we will treat your personal information.

 (c) in Chrome (version 44), you can delete all cookies by accessing the “Customise and control” menu, and clicking “Settings”, “Show advanced settings” and “Clear browsing data”, and then selecting “Cookies and other site and plug-in data” before clicking “Clear browsing data”.

 13.2 Deleting cookies will have a negative impact on the usability of many websites

 14.1 This website is owned and operated by Locate in Kent.

 14.2 Locate in Kent are registered in England and Wales under registration number 3230721, and our registered office is at Dover Place, First Floor, International House, Ashford, TN23 1HU.

-14.4 You can contact us by writing to the business address given above, by using our website contact form, by email to [email protected] or by telephone on 01634 337270.
+14.4 You can contact us by writing to the business address given above, by email to firstname.lastname@example.org or by telephone on 01634 337270.